hut-ce/computer-networks/Projects/Readme.txt

 the directory must be located in the Projects folder.

 Define the directory name as follows:
-Student number - project numberr
+Student number/project numberr

+Additional Details are available at Tutorial